varikallusurendra/collegeportal/replit.md

 - ✅ PostgreSQL database created and schema applied
 - ✅ Enhanced notifications to support links and file attachments
 - ✅ Updated attendance display to group by department and year like students section
+- ✅ Added comprehensive "Add+" functionality for creating new data entries
+- ✅ Created management interfaces for events, students, alumni, and notifications
 - ✅ Project structure follows fullstack JavaScript best practices

 ## User Preferences